SanjayR-26/Face-API/README.md

 # Face-API
-An Cloud API having  the face recognition python module as a base.
+A Cloud API has the face recognition python module as a base.
 I found this module very useful and powerful so because there is no dedicated cloud API for this module.
 I started this repository where all the initial steps are completed.
-I hope this project would become usefull in any near future.
+I hope this project would become useful in the near future.

  # Techstack
  - Python